VW ID.2 SUV derivative to ply alongside the electric hatch [Update]

 The unified cells of the VW ID.2 SUV’s battery pack will come from PowerCo’s upcoming gigafactory in Sagunto, Spain.
 The groundbreaking ceremony of this production facility took place on March 17, 2023.
 PowerCo is Volkswagen Group’s in-house battery company.
 The Spanish cell factory’s annual production capacity will be 40 GWh, but it will be possible to expand to 60 GWh in the future.

 Volkswagen Group, Seat S.A., PowerCo, and the partners of the Future: Fast Forward project will invest EUR 10 billion (USD 11 billion) in Spain to transform it into the regional e-mobility hub.
-Seat S.A. will lead the development of all the Volkswagen Group EVs based on the ID.2 SUV’s platform, President Wayne Griffiths announced on November 9, 2022.
+Seat S.A. will lead the development of all the Volkswagen Group EVs based on the ID.2 SUV’s platform, Seat and Cupra CEO Wayne Griffiths announced on November 9, 2022.

 Motor

-The motor of the VW ID.2 SUV could come from Audi’s factory in Gyor, Hungaria.
+The motor of the VW ID.2 SUV could come from Audi’s factory in Gyor, Hungary.
 On June 21, 2022, Audi Hungaria announced that it will produce the electric motors of the EVs based on the ID.2 SUV’s platform from 2025.
 It will build a new production area to manufacture the drive units at the Gyor plant.
 Audi Hungaria will also produce the plate pack and the rotor for the motors and will, in the future, include power electronics.
 Audi Hungaria is producing electric motors since 2018 and has built 300,000+ units in Gyor.
-The company will start making electric drives for PPE platform-based EVs before the small EVs.
+Now, the company makes electric drives for PPE platform-based EVs as well.

 Competitors

 The VW ID.2 SUV will face stiff competition from a slew of small electric SUVs, mostly models conceived primarily for European markets.
-Bespoke EVs like the Tesla entry-level model, Renault 4, Fiat Panda Electric, and a Skoda small SUV will be among the chief rivals.
-Additional competition will come from entry-level variants of e-SUVs like the Jeep Avenger EV, Hyundai Kona Electric, Opel Mokka-e, Peugeot e-2008, and Citroen e-C4, which are budget conversion BEVs.
+Low-cost EVs like Jeep Renegade EV, the Renault 4, Fiat Grande Panda, and the Skoda Epiq will be among the chief rivals.
+Additional competition will come from entry-level variants of e-SUVs like the Jeep Avenger EV, Hyundai Kona EV, Opel Mokka-e, Peugeot e-2008, and Citroen e-C4, which are budget conversion BEVs.

 TopElectricSUV says